Framework Precision Layer

 Framing note

-This page does not claim final mathematical proof.
+It does not claim final mathematical proof.
 It provides a formalized systems language for expressing recurring Alignment Theory dynamics: load, fear, coherence, regulation, fragmentation, coercive compensation, and recovery.

 The core idea